 10. Barcelona, Spain

 From the beach to the mountains, Barcelona has everything you could possibly want and more.
 Most travelers come to this Spanish city to admire the incredible architecture of its multi-colored tiles, stone, and contemporary architecture.
+It’s one of the most beautiful cities in Spain!

 Make sure to visit the masterpieces of Catalan architect Antoni Gaudí: Casa Batlló, Casa Mila, La Sagrada Familia, and Park Güell.
 Ride the Telefèric from the beach to the top of Montjuïc, where you can explore the city’s castle and enjoy stellar city views.